 The World Trust Board of Directors

-- Ricardo Millett, PhD, Treasurer, brings a formidable background in providing program evaluation and strategic planning consultant services to foundations and non-profits.
+- Ricardo Millett, PhD, Board Chair, brings a formidable background in providing program evaluation and strategic planning consultant services to foundations and non-profits.
 He was formerly President of The Woods Fund in Chicago, where he developed and implemented a strategic grantmaking plan for the foundation that served it well in responding to the needs of Chicago least advantaged.
 Prior to the Woods Fund Dr. Millett was Director of Program Evaluation for the W.K.
 Kellogg Foundation.
 There, he focused on building greater communication and collaboration between evaluation and program staff to maximize the use of evaluation as an integral part of programming.
 Before joining the Kellogg Foundation, Dr. Millett served as senior vice president of planning and resource management for the United Way of Massachusetts Bay in Boston.
 There, he was responsible for planning, allocation, and distribution of organizational resources to meet the needs of greater Boston

 - Amikaeyla Gaston, Secretary is a recording artist and Executive Director of the International Cultural Arts & Healing Sciences Institute.
 ICAHSI, in collaboration & partnerships with government, health, & non-profit environmental and social justice organizations, has created Music-Spirit Health Conferences for at-risk populations.
 ICAHSI’s work has been utilized and implemented by the US Consulate General’s Cultural Affairs office, UNHCR, Caritas, National CityDance, & Intersections International.
 Our “Music As Medicine – Healing with an Artful Purpose” programming – a multi-faceted therapeutic approach through music, movement, & theater modalities – has taken Amikaeyla around the world as a Cultural Ambassador to Cuba, China, Taiwan, Africa, India to work with at-risk youth and children, and since last fall, she has been to Israel, Beirut, Amman, Damascus, & Ramalla in the Middle East to work with Iraqi & Palestinian refugee children, hoping to aid in alleviating pain and trauma caused by the war.